 User Login with Laravel 8 Jetstream

-Here, we will try to login into the dashboard by the email and password.
-Firstly, I will show by a incorrect email and password.
+Here, we will try to login into the dashboard by email and password.
+Firstly, I will show by an incorrect email and password.
 In the result, we have the error message that is credentials do not match.

-After the validating email and password, you will have the screen for two-factor authentication.
+After the validating email and password, you will have a screen for two-factor authentication.
 You can authenticate by either an authenticator app or the recovery code.

 We have copied out the recovery code from the two-factor authentication.
 That’s why, we will choose the option to authenticate by the recovery code.

-Therefore, I have entered a recovery code and clicked on login.
+Therefore, I entered a recovery code and clicked on login.

 As a result, I have logged in successfully and redirected again to the dashboard.

-Create and Manage Team in Laravel 8 Jetstream
+Create and Manage a Team in Laravel 8 Jetstream

 Jetstream provides the feature to create and manage the team.
 By default, there is a team that will be created by your name.
 So, here a team name is Umesh’s Team.
 Also, you can create a new team.

-After clicking on Create new team, you will have a new screen.
-Enter the team name and click on create button.
+After clicking on Create New Team, you will have a new screen.
+Enter the team name and click on the Create button.

 I have created a new team named Programming Fields.

 You can add someone else to your team as well.
-For adding someone into your team and to manage the team settings, click on the Team Settings.
+To add someone to your team and to manage the team settings, click on Team Settings.

 You can add a team member to your current team.
-Also, you can manage the privileges of the team member.
+Also, you can manage the privileges of the team members.
 You can set the team member role as well.

-You will find out the above role functionality inside the app/Providers/JetstreamServiceProvider.php file.
+You will find the above role functionality inside the app/Providers/JetstreamServiceProvider.php file.

 You can set the privileges by here.
-Like, if you don’t want to give the permission of update to the editor then remove it.
-Admin has all the permissions like create, read, update and delete.
+Like, if you don’t want to give the permission update to the editor then remove it.
+Admin has all the permissions like create, read, update, and delete.